 Fudgy, moussey and rich.
 What’s not to love?
 A perfect cake to serve as a gluten-free treat, that’s so delicious everyone will want some.
-Eggs are the key to this cake, giving it body and rise.
-Serve with slices of blood orange (or normal orange, if these aren’t in season), and a dollop of crème fraîche (a drizzle of salted caramel sauce is rather lovely too).
+Serve with a dollop of crème fraîche (a drizzle of salted caramel sauce is rather lovely too).
 This recipe is inspired by the chocolate nemesis cake served in the River Café.

 200g unsalted butter

 200g dark chocolate

 Finely grated zest of one orange (cut the orange itself into thin slices for serving with the cake)

 6 Clarence Court Burford Brown eggs or 5 Clarence Court Braddock White duck eggs, separated

 250g caster sugar

 Crème fraîche (or salted caramel sauce) for serving